Books by Dale Harris

 The whole of the Scripture, in other words, is clearly oriented towards pacifism, the non-violent resistance of violent aggression.
 Its basic assumption is that this phenomenon of human beings settling their differences by killing one another was emphatically not something God had in mind when he created us in the beginning.

-And yet, as I mentioned at the beginning, I wrestle every year with the question of whether I ought to wear a poppy in church.
+And yet, as I mentioned at the outset, I wrestle every year with the question of whether I ought to wear a poppy in church.
 The source of my wrestling is this: on the one hand, the poppy commemorates the bravery, self-sacrifice, and loyalty of men and women who literally gave up their own lives, seeking by violent means to resist and defeat a violent aggressor.
 And our nation is a peaceful, prosperous, safe and secure place to live as a result of their sacrifice.
 It is good citizenship to acknowledge this, to express gratitude for it, to commemorate it and even (if solemnly) to celebrate it.
 I have known many Christians who have served in the military or have had loved ones who served.
 The FMCiC has ordained ministers who serve as chaplains in the Canadian Armed Forces.
 And many of the things that the poppy honors: fidelity, courage, self-sacrifice, faithfulness, hope, and love, are either explicitly Christian virtues, or, if not that, certainly “Christian adjacent.”

 In the church circles I minister in, many folks would notice it if the pastor did not wear a poppy in church on or around Remembrance Day; it’s not impossible that some would comment on it disapprovingly.
 Certainly, no one would speak negatively about the pastor if he did wear a one.
 And few would bat an eye for a millisecond if the church service closest to Novemebr 11 included a moment of silence for the war-dead.
 Most would expect it.